 It empowers children to express themselves creatively and imaginatively so that they can deepen and enrich their learning across the curriculum.

 English is a core subject in the National Curriculum.
-We use the National Curriculum 2014 English Programmes of Study as the basis for implementing the statutory requirements of the new curriculum, alongside our core policies on the Curriculum, Learning and Teaching and Assessment.
+We use the National Curriculum 2014 English Programmes of Study as the basis for implementing the statutory requirements of the new curriculum alongside our core policies on the Curriculum, Learning and Teaching and Assessment.

 At St Paul’s we encourage our children to read a variety of books and genres.
 Underpinning all teaching of reading is an emphasis on reading for pleasure, with an aim to enthuse all children with a love of books.
 In the early stages of reading, the children focus on letters and sounds, developing reading strategies to help them decode words and sentences.
 As they move through the school, they pay close attention to punctuation and expression.
 Once in the upper end of the school, we encourage analytical readers who read between the lines and interpret the implied, focusing on the children’s comprehension.
+All classrooms have a dedicated book corner for children to choose books for pleasure, as well as two well-stocked libraries.

 Guided Reading is taught in all year groups on a weekly basis.
 From the summer of Year 1, a whole-class approach is adopted focusing on a particular text.
 In EYFS and KS1, this can range from traditional tales, to picture books, before moving on to more challenging texts.
 Further up the school in KS2, children are exposed to a wide range of literary styles, genres and authors through deep exploration and immersion in challenging and exciting texts.